On-Demand Options

 Continuing Education Information

-This webinar is open to the public and is designed to qualify for 1.0 PDH for professional engineers, 1.0 HSW continuing education hour for licensed architects, and 1.0 HSW continuing education hour for landscape architects in all states that allow this learning method.
-Please refer to specific state rules to determine eligibility.
+This webinar is open to the public and is designed to qualify for 6.0 PDHs for professional engineers and 6.0 continuing education hours for licensed architects in all states that allow this learning method. *This course is not approved in New York and in states which require HSW coursework; please refer to specific state rules to determine eligibility.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).